isaacnmm/pestpolicy-hugo2XX/content/posts/flea-bombs-vs-flea-sprays/index.md

 ###  The Verdict: It's No Contest

-After dealing with this issue myself, my recommendation is strong and clear: **for almost every single home infestation, a high
-- quality flea spray with an IGR is vastly superior to a flea bomb. **
+After dealing with this issue myself, my recommendation is strong and clear: **for almost every single home infestation, a high-quality flea spray with an IGR is vastly superior to a flea bomb. **

 The flea bomb is an outdated technology that sells a promise of convenience but ultimately fails to deliver a real solution.
 A targeted flea spray is a more effective, safer, and ultimately more permanent way to reclaim your home from these pests.

-For most situations, a product like the **[Adams Flea & Tick Home Spray](https://www.amazon.com/dp/B00JN9H50M/?tag=p
-- policy
-- 20)**is my top recommendation because it contains an IGR and is proven to be effective.
-If you prefer an all
-- natural approach and are dealing with a lighter infestation, a product like **[Wondercide Flea & Tick Spray](https://www.amazon.com/dp/B01M8GFPXG/?tag=p
+For most situations, a product like the **[Adams Flea & Tick Home Spray](https://www.amazon.com/dp/B00JN9H50M/?tag=p-policy-20)**is my top recommendation because it contains an IGR and is proven to be effective.
+If you prefer an all-natural approach and are dealing with a lighter infestation, a product like **[Wondercide Flea & Tick Spray](https://www.amazon.com/dp/B01M8GFPXG/?

-- policy
-- 20)**, which uses essential oils, is a popular and pleasant
+tag=p-policy-20)**, which uses essential oils, is a popular and pleasant-smelling alternative.
-- smelling alternative.

 The only time I would even consider a flea bomb is for a truly catastrophic infestation in an empty room or space, and even then, I would *immediately* follow it up with a thorough IGR spray treatment to handle the survivors.
 Don't waste your time, money, and effort on a solution that only solves half the problem.
 Choose the right tool for the job and get rid of fleas for good.